Healthy Negotiation 101: How to Get What You Want

 What Does Healthy Negotiation Look Like?

-Healthy negotiation can help you and another party to find a win-win resolution, or an agreement that is mutually beneficial.
-With the right strategy, tactics and communication, you can navigate your negotiation while still maintaining trust, respect and civility with the other party involved - all while getting what you want!
+With the right strategy, tactics, and communication, you can navigate your negotiation while still maintaining trust, respect, and civility with the other party involved - all while getting what you want!

-Your Goal
+1. Your Goal

 Determining a goal can help to outline the criteria of negotiation.
-By providing yourself with an outcome to work toward, you can better plan, strategize and communicate with the other party.
+By providing yourself with an outcome to work toward, you can better plan, strategize, and communicate with the other party.

-Questions to ask prior to negotiating can include:
+Questions to ask before negotiating can include:

 What is the goal?